Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Mauritius and from Manchester.
+I'm losing my edge to the kids from Denmark and from Spokane.

 But I was there.